About UsMeet the team behind the Mid Wessex Singers

 I just love to sing, I first sang at my school St Monica’s at Warminster.

 I have been farming all my life, My husband and I moved to Somerton in 1995 where we still farm along side other business enterprises with our son Cameron.
 I joined MWS in 2017 and invited to join the committee in 2019.
 We are a really friendly choir, so pleased I am a member for the social aspect as well as the singing.

 From singing in the school choir, and years later overcoming my then toddler’s protestations when I used to sing, I’ve taken part in various Somerton pantomimes and Christian musicals.
 I was a member of St. Michael’s church choir, becoming a lonely alto when no-one else would sing the part.
 I was a member of the original Wessex Singers, but left when the singing got too difficult!
 I eventually joined the renamed Mid Wessex Singers and now enjoy trying to rise to the challenges our Conductor gives us.

-I have been a member of the Rotary Club for about 13 years and help with various community events particularly the Forget Me Not Café, a memory café in Langport which is run by the Rotary Club but was started by me because of my own personal experience of dealing with Alzheimer’s.
-I have been in business for many years, and to date run my own Lingerie and Bra Fitting Service.
+I have been a member of the Rotary Club for about 17 years.
+This allows me to help with various community events, particularly the Forget Me Not Café.
+It is a memory café in Langport, run by the Rotary Club, but started by me because of my own personal experience of dealing with dementia.
+I have been in business for many years, and continue to run my own Lingerie and Bra Fitting Service.